armin-datasci/bachelor-project/README.md

 | LR (initial)   | 1e-4                 | 1e-4                          |
 | LR scheduler   | ReduceLROnPlateau    | ReduceLROnPlateau             |

 The baseline U-Net model serves as a conservative reference, prioritizing stability and reproducibility through lower input resolution and pixel-wise supervision using binary cross-entropy loss.
 In contrast, the improved model introduces higher input resolution to preserve spatial detail and incorporates Dice-based supervision to address class imbalance and region-level accuracy inherent in medical image segmentation.
-By keeping the architectural capacity unchanged, performance improvements can be attributed to enhanced supervision and richer spatial information rather than increased model complexity.
+By keeping the architectural capacity unchanged, performance improvements can be attributed to richer spatial information, lower dropout, and enhanced supervision rather than increased model's complexity.

 ---